FAQs about Reporting

 - What is the difference between confidential and non-confidential resources?

 Confidential resources, like counseling or victim advocacy services, are not required to report the incident to the police or the University.
 There are legal protections for the discussions you have with confidential resources.
-Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Office of Diversity, Equity, and Access.
+Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University Title IX Coordinator in the Title IX & Disability Office.
 Neither type of resource is better than the other.
 There is no right or wrong way to handle this.

 - Where can I confidentially report an incident on campus?